BootstrapFootkicker/Password-Manager-/README.md

 # Password-Manager-
-Gui that stores passwords you create in a file
+Gui that generates and stores passwords in a file